Referrals & Rebates - Medicare, Private Health & NDIS

 • GPs usually write a referral for 12 months or may ask that it be for an indefinite/ ongoing term or your GP may sometimes nominate a different term.

-• Specialists can only write referrals that last for 3 months, except for some special types of referrals.
+• Specialists can only write referrals that last for three months, except for certain types of referrals.

 The Referral Term STARTS on the date of your first appointment under that referral.